datacoon/metawarc/README.rst

 Index command
 -------------
-Generates 'warcindex.db' DuckDB database with records and headers metadata.
-For each WARC file generated two Parquet files in 'data' directory, they inherit WARC file name and have suffix '_records' and "_headers".
+Generates 'warcindex.db' DuckDB database with WARC files meta and for each WARC file generated two Parquet files in 'data' directory, they inherit WARC file name and have suffix '_records' and "_headers".
 All of them registered in 'warcindex.db' with tables as "files" and "tables".

 Analyzes 'armstat.am.warc.gz' and writes 'warcindex.db' with records and headers metadata.